 Perth’s petrol price cycle

-Today, Perth has a predictable petrol price cycle.
-The metropolitan cycle lasts for seven days and has day-specific fluctuations.
-Tuesday is the cheapest day of the week for drivers to fill up and Wednesday has the most expensive average prices.
+Perth now has a fortnightly petrol price cycle with day-specific fluctuations over that fortnightly period.
 The price cycle applies only to petrol and only occurs in the greater Perth metropolitan area.

 In comparison, major cities in the Eastern states experience price cycles that last for much longer.
 They also don’t have the benefit of the 24-hour fixed price rule, with prices going up and down throughout the day.
 However, in South Australia, fuel retailers are now obligated by legislation to notify authorities of pricing changes when they make them throughout the day.